Moist, Dark Chocolate Buttermilk Pound Cake infused with Dutch processed black cocoa powder, which creates a rich almost brownie like chocolate cake.

 ⇢ Properly measure your ingredients - Always measure each ingredient before adding it to the cake to make sure that you have the accurate amount of each ingredient for the recipe.
 Baking requires exact measurements for the cake to come out correctly.

-⇢ Properly cream the butter and sugar together– Once blended the texture should be light and fluffy.
-Blend the ingredients together at a moderate speed for at least two to three minutes.
+⇢ Properly cream the butter and sugar together- Blend the ingredients together for approximately five minutes until light and fluffy.

 ⇢ Don't overmix your batter- Aside from creaming the butter and sugar together, once done adding an ingredient, immediately start adding the next ingredient.
 If you are not quite ready, stop the mixer until you're ready to add the next ingredient.
 After you have added the last ingredient, just mix until blended.
 If the batter still requires mixing, for example, if there is any unmixed batter on the side of the bowl, finish the mixing process using a spoon.